Indian farmers march to seek better prices for produce

 - Amazon touches $1,000,000,000,000.
 How it rocketed toward the market value milestone.

+“They said they would ensure a better life for the working class.
+So, it is a show of anger against this government and their policies that are only pro-corporate,” he said.

+Rain-dependent agriculture employs more than half of India’s 1.3 billion people, but shrinking earnings mean it now accounts for only 15 percent of India’s economy.
+The bulk of Indian farmers are poor.

-Failed harvests force poor farmers to borrow money at high interest rates for buying seeds, fertilizers and even food for their cattle.
+Failed harvests force poor farmers to borrow money at high interest rates to buy seeds, fertilizers and food for their cattle.
+They often mortgage their land and, as debts mount, some are driven to suicide.